deckhouse/virtualization/docs/ADMIN_GUIDE.md

       type: Host
   ```

-- A vmclass with `type: HostPassthrough`, this class uses the physical CPU of the platform node without modification.
+- A vmclass with `type: HostPassthrough` uses a physical CPU of the platform node without modification.
 A virtual machine using this class can only be migrated to a node that has a CPU that exactly matches the CPU of the source node.

   ```yaml
   spec: